Updated for 2021

 27475 Jefferson Ave., Temecula, CA 92590

 You’ll find 20 lanes at Temecula Lanes, a popular bowling spot in Temecula.
-Be sure to check the website before visiting, because they offer different specials on different days of the week.
-For instance, take advantage of “Double Take Thursdays” (when games are buy one, get one free all day).
-They also have an on-site grill offering pizza, nachos, fries, and chicken strips among other snacks.
+They also have a small arcade section as well as an on-site grill offering pizza, nachos, fries, and chicken strips among other snacks.
+Families can make online reservations now.

 Temecula Duck Pond and Veterans Memorial